cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 In general, because Workers are fundamentally preemptible (unlike containers or VMs), we have a lot of freedom to frustrate attacks.

 Once we have dynamic process isolation fully deployed, we plan to develop these ideas next.
-We see this as an ongoing investment, not something that will ever be "done".
+We see this as an ongoing investment, not something that will ever be “done”.